CycloneDX/cyclonedx-gomod/README.md

 ### Docker

 ```
-$ go mod download
-$ go mod tidy
 $ docker run -it --rm -v "$GOPATH/pkg/mod:/go/pkg/mod" -v "$(pwd):/mymodule" cyclonedx/cyclonedx-gomod -module /mymodule
 ```

 Note how the host's module cache is mounted into the container to avoid re-downloading modules.
-Executing `go mod download` and `go mod tidy` on the host is necessary until [#16](https://github.com/CycloneDX/cyclonedx-gomod/issues/16) is implemented.

 ### Vendoring